Skip to content

 Example

 Sign in as Administrator.
-Go to MANAGE > System in the banner.
+Go to Manage > System in the banner.
 Go to Scripts > Get repository configuration statistics.
-Click RUN OPERATION.
+Click Run.
 Open the log of the operation when complete.

 Graphical user interface, text, application, email Description